-LG G Pro 2 hands-on review
+LG G Pro 2 full review

 LG unveiled its G Pro 2 phablet earlier this month, boasting a whopping 5.9in display, 4K video recording and Android 4.4 KitKat.
 We spent some time with the device at MWC in Barcelona to find out how LG has tackled such an enormous phone for our hands-on review.
 See also: MWC Live Blog